Qualification fee and dates

 - Understand how to use the eportfolio system

 You will have access through VQLearner Home to online resources and other Open University courses to help you develop knowledge and understanding for the qualification.
-An important part of the resources is the study calendar which gives you a guideline to work through your qualification.
 You will also receive support from the VQAC Learner Support Team and your allocated assessor.

 Qualification content and how it is assessed